 - What about nanoparticles and inhalation?
 These are definitely valid concerns about powder sunscreens.
 The products I've suggested below use micronized forms of zinc oxide and titanium dioxide, not nano-sized particles, so the risk if inhaled is much lower.
 (Dr. Annie Chiu, for example, doesn't think there's any danger.)
 To be on the safe side, I try to hold my breath and avoid inhaling when I'm swirling the powder over my face—it only takes a couple seconds, so no big deal.

 Ready to see my powder picks?
-Here they are:
+Read on!

-Colorescience Sunforgettable Loose Mineral Sunscreen SPF 50 is probably the most famous powder sunscreen.
-With 24.1 percent zinc oxide and 23.9 percent titanium dioxide, you're getting SPF 50 and complete broad-spectrum protection.
-It comes in four tints, gives a matte finish and is water-resistant.
+Colorescience Sunforgettable Brush-On Sunscreen SPF 50 is probably the most famous powder sunscreen.
+With 22.5 percent zinc oxide and 22.5 percent titanium dioxide, you're getting SPF 50 and complete broad-spectrum protection.
+It comes in four shades (Fair, Medium, Tan and Deep), gives a matte finish and is water-resistant.

 Éminence Sun Defense Minerals SPF 30

 Éminence Sun Defense Minerals SPF 30 has the shortest ingredients list here, and no silicones, which I appreciate.
 It contains eight percent each of zinc oxide and titanium dioxide for an SPF 30.
-What's great about this one is the selection of shades; it comes in translucent as well as five different tints.
+What's great about this one is the selection of shades; it comes in Translucent as well as five different tints (Honey Apple, Cherries and Berries, Peaches and Cream, Calendula Spice and Cinnamon Bronzer).
 If you set it with a face mist, it becomes even more water-resistant.

 Mineral Fusion Brush-On Sun Defense SPF 30